-Develop the skills necessary to link operations and projects with relevant activities in almost all areas of business with the MS in Project Management from Southern New Hampshire University.
-The +1 program allows you to earn your master’s degree in just one extra year, with 32 credits spread out over the fall, spring, and summer.
+Develop the skills necessary to link operations and projects with relevant activities in almost all areas of business with the Master of Science in Project Management +1 program from Southern New Hampshire University.
+The +1 program allows you to earn your master's degree in just one extra year, with 32 credits spread out over the fall, spring, and summer.
 Paired with a three-year degree path, the +1 program gives students a world-class education and a head start to career advancement, as well as significant savings on tuition.

 You'll receive broad exposure to leading-edge topics and skill development in operations management, project management, supply chain management, logistics, quality control and management science.
 This exposure and your participation in several team projects will provide you with the concepts, language, insights, tools and leadership skills you'll need for success in operations and project management.

 You'll enjoy access to real-life operations and projects through guest lectures and visits to high-tech companies.
 In the process, you'll be further prepared for a professional career relating to analysis, design, implementation and management of operations and projects in manufacturing and service organizations.

 The MS in Project Management and Operations (+1) program explores the contemporary issues that make almost any business run smoothly.
 Areas of study include supply chain management, international supply chain management, project management for Project Management Professional (PMP)® certification, management of service operations and Six Sigma quality management.

 As a private, nonprofit university, SNHU has one mission: to help you see yourself succeed.
 The benefits of earning your master's in project management at SNHU include:

 According to the U.S. Department of Labor, the median annual wage for general and operations managers was $100,410 in 2017.* Proven analytical and problem-solving skills are in particular demand in this field.

 Upon completion of this campus graduate project management program, you'll find career options in a variety of industries, including: